Relationship of Prince Andrew and Jeffrey Epstein: Allegations and related developments

 Giuffre had said that on the first night she allegedly had sex with Andrew they got into the bath where "he started licking my toes, between my toes, the arches of my feet" before they went into the bedroom and had sex.
 She repeated this statement in a 2019 BBC interview.
-She described the bathroom in her unpublished memoir, stating "It was a beige marble tiled floor with a porcelain Victorian-style bathtub in the middle of the room."
+She described the bathroom in her unpublished memoir, stating: "It was a beige marble tiled floor with a porcelain Victorian-style bathtub in the middle of the room."
 In January 2023, Maxwell's brother Ian Maxwell disputed Giuffre's account by releasing photos showing his acquaintances sitting in the bathtub where the incident allegedly took place.
-The photos were originally reserved as a defence for Maxwell's legal team if Giuffre was asked to testify.
+The photos had originally been reserved as a defence for Maxwell's legal team if Giuffre were asked to testify.
 Ian Maxwell said the photos "show conclusively that the bath is too small for any sort of sex frolicking.
 There is no 'Victorian bath', as Giuffre had claimed, which is proved both by the attached plan of the bathroom and the photos themselves."

-In January 2024 a series of documents related to Epstein were released by the United States District Court for the Southern District of New York, including a motion from 2015 by two women which described Andrew having sexual relations with one of them – speculated to be Giuffre – at Maxwell's flat in London, in New York, and on Epstein's private island in the US Virgin Islands "in an orgy with numerous other underaged girls".
-In a separate document, Maxwell recalled Andrew visiting Epstein's private island only once, adding there were no girls or women there other than the staff.
+In January 2024, a series of documents related to Epstein were released by the United States District Court for the Southern District of New York, including a motion from 2015 by two women which described Andrew having sexual relations with one of them – speculated to be Giuffre – at Maxwell's flat in London, in New York, and on Epstein's private island in the US Virgin Islands "in an orgy with numerous other underaged girls".
+In a separate document, Maxwell recalled Andrew visiting Epstein's private island only once, adding that there were no girls or women there other than the staff.
 She also stated that she had "no recollection" as to whether she introduced Andrew to Giuffre.
 In another unsealed document, Juan Alessi, who worked at Epstein's Palm Beach residence, stated under oath that Andrew "spent weeks with us" and had "daily massages".
 Another deposition contained references to Johanna Sjoberg's statement that Andrew had groped her breast while she was sitting on his lap.
 The Metropolitan Police announced that they would not be launching an investigation into the allegations but would assess "new and relevant" information should any come to light.